kubernetes-sigs/sig-windows-dev-tools/experiments/swdt/README.md

-# Design document for the SWDT CLI.
+# Design document for the SWDT CLI

 This document is a reference for decisions regarding multi-OS support architecture.
 It is developed with Cobra/spf13 to conform to a stable namespace and different connection libraries to support remote command execution.